alt219/asuswrt-ryzhov/README.md

  2. A few predefined scripts, driven by some system events:

- * __/jffs/scripts/init-start__ - will be executed right after kernel fully booted.
+ * __/jffs/scripts/init-start__ - will be executed right after kernel boot.
+ * __/jffs/scripts/wan-start__ - after WAN connection is initiated.
+Good place to do some internet-depended tasks.
  * __/jffs/scripts/firewall-start__ - after firewall rules reapplied.
 Place custom iptables rules here.
- * __/jffs/scripts/pre-mount__ - executed before every partition been mounted.
+ * __/jffs/scripts/pre-mount__ - before every partition been mounted.
 The script will receive one parameter - device name (i.e. /dev/sda1).
 A right place for partition consistency check.
+ * __/jffs/scripts/post-mount__ - executed every time when USB partition is mounted.
+The script will receive one parameter - mount point name.
  * __/jffs/scripts/services-start__ - will be executed after system boots and all external USB drives are mounted.
 A right place for starting external services from Entware/Optware.
  * __/jffs/scripts/services-stop__ - executed at shutdown before external drives unmounts.
 Gives a chance to shutdown external services gracefully.